by Editorial Staff and Contributors

 You will be put on a ventilator and a heart-lung machine.
 This machine will take over the functions of the heart and lungs during surgery.
 Next, the doctor will remove a small section of rib.
 This will allow access to your lung.
 The old lung will be cut away from the main blood vessel and bronchus (large airway).
 The new lung will then be inserted.
 The doctor will attach the blood vessels and bronchus to the new lung.

 You will stay in the intensive care unit (ICU) for 2-3 days.
-The doctors and nurses will monitor you.
+The doctors and nurses pulse, breathing, and vital functions.

 This surgery is done in a hospital setting.
 The usual length of stay is 7-10 days.
 Your doctor may choose to keep you longer if you shows signs of rejecting the new lungs or have other problems.

-It will take about six months to recover from a lung transplant.
+It will take about 6 months to recover from a lung transplant.

 Call Your Doctor TOP